taskrabbit/react-native-zendesk-chat/README.md

 While on iOS, the options are more minimal -- check the [official doc page](https://developer.zendesk.com/embeddables/docs/chat-sdk-v-2-for-ios/customize_the_look#styling-the-chat-screen)

+### Migrating

+_From react-native-zendesk-chat <= 0.3.0_

+To migrate from previous versions of the library, you should probably remove all integration steps you applied, and start over from the [Quick Start](#quickstart--usage).

+The JS API calls are very similar, with mostly additive changes.

 ### Advanced Setup

 Advanced users, or users running on older versions of react-native may want to initialize things in native.